Preparing for the First Menstruation

 ACOG Committee on Adolescent Health Care.

 Physical development in girls: What to expect.
-American Academy of Pediatrics website.
-Available at: http://www.healthychildren.org/English/ages-stages/gradeschool/puberty/Pages/Physical-Development-Girls-What-to-Expect.aspx.
-Updated August 20, 2015.
-Accessed November 11, 2015.
+Healthy Children—American Academy of Pediatrics website.
+Available at: https://www.healthychildren.org/English/ages-stages/gradeschool/puberty/Pages/Physical-Development-Girls-What-to-Expect.aspx.
+Updated November 21, 2015.
+Accessed October 13, 2017.

 Talking to your child about menstruation.
-Nemours Kids Health website.
-Available at: http://kidshealth.org/parent/positive/talk/talk%5Fabout%5Fmenstruation.html.
+Kids Health—Nemours Foundation website.
+Available at: http://kidshealth.org/en/parents/talk-about-menstruation.html.
 Updated October 2014.
-Accessed November 11, 2015.
+Accessed October 13, 2017.